Chemex has made a huge comeback in recent years.

 The Bottom Line

 Here’s the bottom line.
-Chemex is a very nice coffee maker and I really enjoy using my Chemex.
+Chemex is a super nice coffee maker and I really enjoy using it.

 I use my AeroPress the most for making coffee, but currently after my AeroPress the Chemex is what I use second most.